farahc123/java_upskilling/README.md

 - use the wildcard `*` to import everything from a package, e.g. `import org.junit.jupiter.api.*`
 - you can use `var` if you want Java to infer the data type of a variable
 - if you want to rename something, right click it, choose *Refactor*, and rename it there — this way, it will rename it everywhere it's used
+- **scope** in Java is outside of the curly brackets

+## Memory model & value and reference types

+- the RAM contains the stack and the heap
+- depending on the Java data type, it will either be stored in the stack or the heap
+- **stack**:
+  - fast-access memory
+  - last in, first out; when you leave the scope, everything is **popped** from it
+- **heap**:
+  - a larger area of memory holding data belonging to reference types
+  - when a new reference type is created, the system finds space for it on the heap
+- **value types**:
+  - written in lowercase
+  - smaller, simple data types with fixed sizes like int, char, boolean, enum, float
+  - each variable has a copy of its own data
+  - stored in the stack
+- **reference types**:
+  - written in title case
+  - larger and have variable size
+  - e.g. String, Integer, ArrayList
+  - variables containing these data types contain a reference (i.e. an address) in the stack to where to find the data in the memory (the heap)
+  - stored in the heap
+  - use references because copying these may be quicker than copying the object itself (as they are larger)

+### Garbage collection

+- data stored on the heap that isn't linked to a variable (e.g. if it was originally but has been overwritten with a new value) is a **dead object**
+  - the heap **regularly gets rid of dead objects** (via the **garbage collector**) to prevent them filling up the memory and free up memory
+  - the garbage collector also moves live objects closer to each  other to optimise space (**compaction**)
+- once you go out of scope (i.e. the curly brackets), data in the stack is removed (i.e. not accessible unless you go back into the previous scope)
+- arguments used in method calls are *copied* into method's memory space as *local* parameters (either the value of the address is copied, depending on the argument's type)
+  - if the argument is a value type and it's modified in the method, these modifications are local
+  - if the argument is a reference type and modified, it will modify it globally (unless it has been reassigned to a new variable, which effectively copies the value of a reference type to a new memory address)

 ## Naming conventions